ARCAD-Software/iunit-vscode/docs/pages/iUnit/test-cases.md

 ![code-coverage-context](./../../media/code-coverage-context.png)
 _Show Code Coverage_

-The code coverage report is displayed like so.
+The code coverage report is displayed like below.

 ![code-coverage-report](./../../media/code-coverage-report.png)
-_File Level Code Coverage Result_
+_Test Case Level Code Coverage Result_

 ### Viewing Code Coverage By Source Member

-To view the code coverage by source member, click on the right on a source member name.
+To view the code coverage by source member, click on the right to the source member name.

 ![testcases-list](./../../media/code-coverage-report-source.png)